KCCPMG/editable-content/README.md

         - wrapperArgs is an object which must have a specified "element", which is a string corresponding to the type of element being created (i.e. "span", "i", "strong", etc.) A classList or id can also be included but are not necessary
       - Beyond this, all properties that you pass will be treated as props for an MUI Button (if isMUIButton is true) or an HTML Button, and the TypeScript allowed properties will reflect that decision.
 The one exception to this is the "variant" prop, which is not accepted, but is replaced with the "selectedVariant" and "deselectedVariant" props.

+#### Unbreakable elements

+There are elements which you can assign the "unbreakable" attribute to, which generally means that those elements are not to be affected by other selections and deselections but are rather distinct blocks.
+Here are the basic rules:

+  - If a selection is created which covers all or part of an unbreakable element in addition to other text outside of the unbreakable element, the wrap operation will not affect the unbreakable element or any of its contents
+  - If an unbreakable element is created over other elements....
+  - If a selection is

 # Outline